Peechi-Vazhani Wildlife Sanctuary. Image courtesy – keralatourism.org

 Chimmony Wildlife Sanctuary on the Western slopes of the Nelliyampathi Hills was carved out of this wildlife sanctuary in 1984.

 How Do I Go to Peechi-Vazhani Wildlife Sanctuary?

-Peechi-Vazhani Wildlife Sanctuary is situated 20 kilometers east of Thrissur town.
+Peechi-Vazhani Wildlife Sanctuary is situated 20 kilometres east of Thrissur town.
 It is accessible from Kochi-Salem National Highway 544 (old number NH 47).

 Thrissur railway station is the nearest railway station to the wildlife sanctuary.
-Cochin International Airport at Nedumbrassery is the nearest airport to the wildlife sanctuary, at around 100 kilometers distance.
+Cochin International Airport at Nedumbrassery is the nearest airport to the wildlife sanctuary, at around 100 kilometres distance.

 Can I Stay Inside Peechi Wildlife Sanctuary?

 It is allowed to stay inside this wildlife sanctuary.
-Goverment Rest House run by the state Forest department is there inside the sanctuary.
-It can be booked by contacting the The Wildlife Warden of Peechi Wildlife Division.
-Phone number of the office of the wildlife warden is +91-487-269-9017.
+Government Rest House run by the state Forest department is there inside the sanctuary.
+It can be booked by contacting The Wildlife Warden of Peechi Wildlife Division.
+The phone number of the office of the wildlife warden is +91-487-269-9017.

 Alternatively, you may contact The Chief Conservator of Forests (Wildlife) at Thiruvananthapuram.
 Fax number is +91-471-232-2217.

-Note : Currently, this area and the state of Kerala as a whole, is going through a massive flood (as of august 10th, 2019).
-Please avoid unnecessary travel to the state of Kerala, till the flood waters recedes and roads are back to normal.
+Note: Currently, this area and the state of Kerala as a whole, are going through a massive flood (as of August 10th, 2019).
+Please avoid unnecessary travel to the state of Kerala, till the floodwaters recede and roads are back to normal.